 We adopt our structure for its leanness and flexibility: teams are internally self-organising, and this allows them to focus on managing their work rather than people.

 Upcoming Badge System

-From mid 2018, we’re planning to start assigning skill-based ‘badges’ to our employees.
+We’ve been working on a skill-based ‘badging’ system for the last few years, and have built our own app to support it.
 It’s an experiment designed to recognise the ability of our team, help ensure a transparent system, and is something that allows employees to take charge of their professional development.

 Some Of Our Work: